MadsBalslev/P3/README.md

 #### Changing ports
 The ports on which the server and frontend is run can be changed in each folders `properties/launchsettings.json`-file.
 This can also be changed to be `0.0.0.0:PORT` to open up for incomming requests not comming from the localhost.

+For the frontend the `ApiBaseAddress` in `appsettings.json` to the IP and Port of the server.

 The changes to the server PORT must also be applied to the `frontend/wwwroot/js/SlideGenerator.js`-file, which handles the API call to the server.

 <p align="right">(<a href="#top">back to top</a>)</p>